Suggested Reading:

 For Catholics who have never been taught the difference between Mortal and Venial sin — which is to say, the entire last generation of Catholics — we must be clear about the notion of sin — especially the distinction between two kinds of sin, before we can proceed to even understand the necessity, as well as the inestimable value of Holy Confession.

-Only one analogy suffices to make this distinction clear in a way that is particularly accessible to Western society (I do not say “civilization,” for that has ceased).
-Let us look at the matter somatically, or, through our bodies, or more likely than not, the bodies of others upon which we are, in one way or another, sexually fixated.
+Only one analogy suffices to make this distinction clear in a way that is particularly accessible to Western society (I do not say “civilization,” for we are no longer a “civilized” culture).
+Let us look at the matter in a way that we can immediately grasp, which is somatically, that is to say, through our bodies — or more likely than not, the bodies of others upon which we are, in one way or another, sexually fixated.
 Perhaps this will provide a visual cue, some imaginative element, to an otherwise immaterial reality:

 The distinction between a Mortal Sin and a Venial Sin is akin to the difference between a minor wound ... and death-dealing blow.

-Mortal wounds, on the other hand, may be many, but any one of them alone will bring you to death.
-It is not the case that, inflicted with a mortal wound, you may die —the wound is called “mortal” precisely because, as a consequence of it, you in fact do die.
-We most often understand a mortal wound in a posthumous context, that is to say, in the past tense: the person is already dead, and that is why his injury was called “mortal”.
+Mortal wounds, on the other hand, may also be many, but any one of them alone will bring you to death.
+It is not the case that, inflicted with a mortal wound, you may die — the wound is called “mortal” precisely because, as a consequence of it, you will die — in fact you do die, which is why we speak of mortal wounds in a posthumous context, that is to say, in the past tense: the person is already dead, and that is why his injury was called “mortal”.

-It is of the nature of wounds that they are either the one or the other, although the non-mortal wound may be sufficiently grievous to cause lasting deformity or mutilation even if it does not culminate in death.
+It is of the nature of wounds that they are either the one or the other: mortal or non-mortal.
+However, we must understand that even the non-mortal wound may be sufficiently grievous to cause lasting deformity or mutilation ... even if it does not culminate in death.
+It is a blight upon the body.

 Physics, Bodies, and Bullets